Webb-School-Computer-Science-Club/Verallel/README.md

 <a href='https://chrome.google.com/webstore/detail/verallel/gndjmpiohedkdigkpibefbaoboajlnah'>Get it on the chrome webstore</a><br>
 This release is version 1.0.0, so the only feature it has is clickable links to the dropbox from the classpage.
+Any commits after the latest release are for version 1.1.0, which will hopefuly be a big update.

 # Verallel
 A student-made, student-tailored Chrome web extension for Veracross.
 Provides ease of navigation in Veracross, with other quality of life features, and even more in progress.<br>